JanWielemaker/pip-janus/janus-xsb.md

 faster; in SWI it is the reverse.
 Which form to use is a matter of taste.

-## Bi-translation between Prolog Terms and Python Data Structures {#sec:jns-bi-translation}
+## Bi-translation between Prolog Terms and Python Data Structures

 `janus` takes advantage of a C-level bi-translation of a large portion of Prolog terms and Python data structures: i.e., Python lists, tuples,